JFLAP Version 7.0

 JFLAP is software for experimenting with formal languages topics including nondeterministic finite automata, nondeterministic pushdown automata, multi-tape Turing machines, several types of grammars, parsing, and L-systems.
 In addition to constructing and testing examples for these, JFLAP allows one to experiment with construction proofs from one form to another, such as converting an NFA to a DFA to a minimal state DFA to a regular expression or regular grammar.
 Click here for more information on what one can do with JFLAP.

 Announced Oct, 12, 2007 at FIE 2007, JFLAP 6.1 is recognized as a finalist candidate in the NEEDS Premier Award for Excellence in Engineering Education Courseware competition.
-Here is the press release and the submission packet .
+Here is the press release and the submission packet with faculty letters.
 See the Slides presented at the award ceremony.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.5 License.